supertrens/brightwheel_interview_temp/README.md

   and the cumulative read value in-memory on `POST /devices` .
 Like this we would always have those values pre-compute for all the subsequent request where we can hit the always hit the cache.
-- Dockerize the application to facilitate onboarding
+- Dockerize the application to facilitate smoother onboarding